kpedro88/CondorProduction/README.md

 This package focuses on the use of Condor with [CMSSW](http://cms-sw.github.io/) via the [LPC](https://lpc.fnal.gov/computing/index.shtml) or [CMS Connect](https://connect.uscms.org/).

-Currently in a pre-alpha state of development; caveat emptor.
+Currently in an alpha state of development; caveat emptor.

 Table of Contents
 =================